 When you apply for a mortgage, mortgage lenders will want as much information as they can get about your income so they can work out how much they’re willing to lend to you.
 If you’re on a contract, they’ll want to see your income history from the last twelve months and that you have a regular income.

 You’ll probably have gaps in your employment history, which can be an issue for some mortgage lenders.
 But as long as you’ve built up a long-term stable income over time, there’s plenty of lenders who’ll consider your application.

-When you’re looking for a mortgage on a contract, it’s better to work with a specialist mortgage broker.
-Specialist mortgage brokers will understand the nature of temporary work and that it doesn’t mean your income is unreliable.
-Our platform connects people just like you with specialist brokers who can help them get a mortgage.
-Get in touch with us to find the perfect specialist broker for your unique situation.
+When you’re looking for a mortgage on a contract, it’s better to work with a specialist mortgage broker like our Mortgage Experts.
+We understand the nature of temporary work and that it doesn’t mean your income is unreliable.
+Get in touch to find out your options